Assassin's Creed III: Liberation: Release

 Assassin's Creed III: Liberation was released on October 30, 2012, the same day as Assassin's Creed III.
-The game is available in a PS Vita bundle pack with a new crystal white Wi-Fi Vita and a 4GB memory card.
+The game is available in a PlayStation Vita bundle pack with a new crystal white Wi-Fi Vita and a 4GB memory card.
 In Japan it was released under the title Assassin's Creed III: Lady Liberty.

 It was announced on September 10, 2013, that the game would be re-released as Assassin's Creed: Liberation HD for PlayStation 3, Xbox 360 and Microsoft Windows via the PlayStation Network, Xbox Live Arcade and Steam, respectively, in 2014.
 The new version features visuals closer to Assassin's Creed III as well as updated audio, AI and facial animations.
 Additional missions have been added while some of the Vita-specific touch screen missions and the multiplayer mode have been removed.
 The game was released on the PlayStation 3 on January 14, 2014, in North America and January 15, 2014, in Europe.
 The Microsoft Windows and Xbox 360 versions were released worldwide on January 15, 2014.

 It was announced on September 13, 2018, that Assassin’s Creed III Remastered would be included in the Assassin's Creed: Odyssey season pass.
 Remastered was announced to include all of its original DLC and a remastered version of Assassin's Creed III: Liberation.
 The remastered games feature graphical enhancements using a new graphics engine and improved gameplay mechanics.
 They were released for Xbox One, PlayStation 4, and Windows in March 2019, and for the Nintendo Switch in May 2019.

 On July 11, 2022, Assassin's Creed: Liberation HD was removed from purchase on Steam.
 Furthermore, it was announced that all DLC and online features would subsequently be inaccessible to players after September 1, 2022.

 Additional content

-Purchasing Assassin's Creed III for the PlayStation 3 allowed players to link it with Liberation on the PlayStation Vita to unlock several in-game bonuses, including an exclusive mission from the point of view of Assassin's Creed III's protagonist Connor, a multiplayer character skin, Connor's signature tomahawk, and an upgrade to all ammunition pouches.
+Purchasing Assassin's Creed III for the PlayStation 3 allowed players to link it with Liberation on the PlayStation Vita to unlock several in-game bonuses, including an exclusive mission from the point of view of Assassin's Creed IIIs protagonist Connor, a multiplayer character skin, Connor's signature tomahawk, and an upgrade to all ammunition pouches.
 There was also a promotional DLC, titled Mysteries of the Bayou Pack, that came with pre-orders of the game in PAL regions.
-It included an exclusive weapon, an alligator hunting hat, a multiplayer skin, and an upgrade to the poison dart pouch.
+It includes an exclusive weapon, an alligator hunting hat, a multiplayer skin, and an upgrade to the poison dart pouch.

-All the additional content is included in Liberation HD and Liberation Remastered, save for the multiplayer skins, as that feature has been removed.
+All the additional content is included in Liberation HD and Liberation Remastered, with the exception of the multiplayer skins, as that feature has been removed.